 Step 6: To make sure that your Galaxy S9 is successfully connected to your PC or not, type the following commands in the command window and press enter key:

 As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
 This will confirm that your Galaxy S9 has successfully connected to your PC.

-Note: If such thing doesn’t happen, then re-install device drivers, enable USB debugging mode and try again.
-If the problem still persists, try changing USB cable or even the USB port.
+Note: If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.
+If the problem persists, try changing USB cable or even the USB port.

 Step 7: Now to boot your Samsung Galaxy S9 into Recovery mode, type the following command in the command window and hit enter key: